 Pregnancy spacing is an essential part of family planning.
 Understand the importance of pregnancy spacing and what factors to consider before you conceive again.By Mayo Clinic Staff

 Considering having another child?
 Pregnancy spacing can affect more than how close your children are in age.
-It can also have an impact on your health and your baby's health.
-Find out what you need to know about family planning and timing pregnancies.
+Here's what you need to know.

-It's also important to consider the timing of your pregnancies.
-While you and your partner might have preferences about how close in age you'd like your children to be, some research shows that spacing pregnancies too close together or too far apart can pose health risks for both mother and baby.
+The timing of your pregnancies is important, too.
+While you and your partner might have preferences about how close in age you'd like your children to be, some research shows that how you space your pregnancies can affect mother and baby.

-Limited research suggests that a pregnancy within 12 months of giving birth is associated with an increased risk of:
+Research suggests that beginning a pregnancy within six months of a live birth is associated with an increased risk of: